 CCTV in my home town of Gloucester picked up a dangerous wild boar roaming the streets at midnight.
 (I just put that in to lighten the tone, but it isn’t the first dangerous wild beast to roam the streets of Gloucester…..read on)

 Former Archbishop of Canterbury Carey got a boot up his arse with an official report showing he covered up the crimes (child abuse etc) of the former Bishop of Gloucester (that place again!)
 Seven letters of complaint were not forwarded to the police.
 Instead Bishop Ball was given a cash payment of £12500, plus a free house on the Duchy of Cornwall estate.
 (By all accounts he was a close buddy of Prince Charles.)
 Current AB of C Justin ‘Oilwelby’ sacked Archbishop Carey from his present post within the church as assistant bishop of Oxford.
 Carey was an evangelical.
 Ball is serving time.
+In the view of one Anglican cleric I spoke to, Carey should have been defrocked.
 I may come back to this topic and write a longer version at a future date.
 It depends on whether I have to go and water my cabbages or not.

 The C. of E. has appointed its first Arab bishop in England, to a newly created diocese in Loughborough.